Many of the basic features of monitoring remotes are visible

 NetGuardian 216 (medium size)

-It's 5:02 PM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 3:14 PM on Wednesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.